HomeArticlesHow to Pay Off Debt Fast: A Step-by-Step Plan

 The single most common reason people fail to pay off debt fast is not lack of money.
 It is quitting after a setback and never restarting.

-A 2019 analysis by the Consumer Financial Protection Bureau found that households with a written debt payoff plan who experienced a financial setback — job loss, medical expense, major repair — returned to their plan within 60 days at twice the rate of households without a written plan.
-The plan itself functions as a recovery anchor.
-When there is a specific system with a specific target and a specific date, a setback is an interruption.
+Households with a written debt payoff plan often recover from setbacks faster than those without one, because the plan itself functions as a recovery anchor.
+When there is a specific system with a target and a date, a setback is an interruption.
 Without a written plan, a setback is often the end.

 Real Results: What This System Looks Like at Three Debt Levels